 We address this issue with a robust analysis of one of the largest datasets assembled on BMR in mammals that includes phylogenetic information to account for species relatedness.
 Moreover, we further interrogate the literature on cardiorespiratory parameters to investigate the physiological means by which aquatic mammals service a high field metabolic rate and a putatively high BMR.
 Specifically, we hypothesize that: 1) BMR is higher in aquatic mammals than terrestrial mammals (Fig. 1), and in addition, this higher BMR is supported by 2) an elevated delivery of O2 through the cardiorespiratory system (Fig. 1).

 Materials and Methods

+As the objective was to compare aquatic and terrestrial mammals, all data obtained were from species with a body mass of 10 kg, representing the body mass of the smallest aquatic mammal, and less than

 Basal metabolic rate